javadbat/jb-date-input-react/README.md

 - good typing experience for desktop user

 - it use your page font by default.

+- customizable month names so you can change it for afghan or any other locals

-- have 3 value type so you can get inputed value in gregorian, jalali or timestamp base on your project need
+- have 3 value type so you can get inputted value in gregorian, jalali or timestamp base on your project need

 - customizable value format so you can get your value in standard iso format or custom format like `1400/12/08` or `1400_12_08`